cfpb/design-system/docs/special-pages/updating-this-website.md

       <h3>Ready to edit the <span data-interstitial-page-name></span> page?</h3>

       <p>
-        <a href="/design-system/admin" class="a-btn" data-interstitial-redirect-button>Continue to Netlify CMS</a>
+        <a href="/design-system/admin" class="a-btn" data-interstitial-redirect-button>Continue to Decap CMS</a>
       </p>
   </div>